xinydev/gptW/README.md

 ### Add your own custom command

-Prepare to execute the command for chatGPT work and modify the gptw/config.json file Then create a pull request, or you can also write the command you want to add in an issue
+Prepare your prompt and modify the gptw/config.json file following the existing format.
+Then, submit a PR or directly raise an issue to explain the command you want to add.

 gtpw/config.json: